Prize Teaching Fellows

-The Prize Teaching Fellowships recognize outstanding performance and promise as a teacher.
-They are considered among the most important honors that Yale bestows upon graduate students.
+The Prize Teaching Fellowship recognizes graduate students for their outstanding performance and promise as teachers.
+It is considered among the most important honors that Yale bestows upon graduate students.

-Yale graduate students in good standing in a Ph.D. program who have served in Yale College as Teaching Fellows (TFs) or Part-Time Acting Instructors (PTAIs) are eligible for nomination for Prize Teaching Fellowships.
+Yale PhD students in academic good standing who have served in Yale College as teaching fellows (TFs) or part-time acting instructors (PTAIs) are eligible for nomination for the Prize Teaching Fellowship.

-The awards will be based upon excellence in performance as TFs or PTAIs, as attested to by undergraduate students and by supervising faculty.
-To be eligible for selection, graduate students must be making satisfactory progress towards the Ph.D. degree, as shown in the Dissertation Progress Report filed with the Graduate School.
+The award is made based upon nominees' excellence in performance as TFs or PTAIs as attested by undergraduate students and by supervising faculty.
+To be eligible for selection, graduate students must be making satisfactory progress towards the PhD degree, as shown in the Dissertation Progress Report filed with the Graduate School.